-Sunset High Students and BHC (2014): Youth Organizing for Healthier Schools
+Sunset High Students and BHC (2014): Youth Organizing for Healthier Schools to determine what students wanted to change.

-In 2014, Sunset High students participated in a listening campaign spearheaded by a community organizer from the True North Organizing Network.
-The purpose of the listening campaign was to determine what students wanted to change.
 Students were frustrated by the pre-packaged and processed food options and that fresh fruit and vegetables were only available once a week.
 Students passionate about changing school lunches recruited their friends, and those friends recruited their friends.
 Shortly after, the students planned an all-student assembly, and that's where the Student Organizing Committee was born.